iqueipopg/FingerFun/README.md

   - **`passwords/`**: Images related to the password verification system.
   - **`plantillas_passwords/`**: Templates of the password patterns used for unlocking the game.

 - **`src/`**: Contains the source code of the game.
 This directory holds Python files and other files related to the game's logic.
+It includes the following key Python files:
+  - **`main_calibration.py`**: This file is responsible for the camera calibration process, ensuring accurate tracking of the player's movements.
+  - **`main_ff.py`**: The core file for running the game itself.
+It handles the game flow, including the pattern recognition and interaction with the player.
+  - **`test.py`**: A testing file used to verify the accuracy of the camera calibration and ensure that the system is functioning correctly.
   - **`libreria/`**: Contains additional functions or libraries used in the project.
 It includes a subdirectory `__pycache__/` for storing compiled Python files.
   - **`__pycache__/`**: Folder that stores the automatically generated `.pyc` files by Python to optimize code execution.